chromium/chromium/docs/security/vrp-faq.md

   let us know in the report or before the issue is listed in the release notes.
   * We will credit the finding to "anonymous" researcher or we are happy to credit it to whatever pseudonym or tag you provide to us.
-* If you receive a VRP reward for your report and accept it, Google will need to privately collect some identifying information to process your reward payment.
+* If you receive a VRP reward for your report and accept it, Google or Bugcrowd (depending on who you select to process your VRP reward) will need to privately collect some identifying information to process your reward payment.

 #### Can you keep my report under Security Embargo?